-Entering his fifth season as part of the Missouri staff and tenth overall in the program, Dan Pietroburgo will once again serve as the Volunteer Assistant this season.
+Entering his sixth season as part of the Missouri staff and 11th overall in the program, Dan Pietroburgo will once again serve as the Volunteer Assistant this season.

 As the Volunteer Assistant, Pietroburgo holds the role of the Tigers hitting coach while also overseeing the catchers.
 In addition, during the summer of 2011 he was the Auxiliary Coach for the USA Baseball Collegiate National Team under Tigers head coach Tim Jamieson, who acted as the Manager for the National squad.

 During Pietroburgo's playing career, he played in 104 games, including 53 starts.
 He is the only player in the history of the Mizzou baseball program to be a part of five NCAA Regional teams.
 Most notably he was a member of the 2006 NCAA Malibu Regional Championship team, the 2007 team which hosted the NCAA Columbia Regional, and the 2008 team which at one point was ranked as high as #2 nationally.
 In 2008, he was selected as one of two team captains along with fellow senior Jacob Priday.
 During his career as a catcher Pietroburgo had the opportunity to catch three Tiger first round draft picks in Max Scherzer ('06), Aaron Crow ('08,'09), and Kyle Gibson ('09).

 Pietroburgo was a three-time Academic All-Big 12 First Team Selection during his playing career.
 In 2008, he was honored as the Big 12 Medal Winner.
 He also served on Mizzou's Student-Athlete Advisory Committee for four years.